 Kestrels are widely distributed throughout North and South America.
 They have adapted readily to humans and nests in large cities throughout the U.S. Their range covers the entire United States, Southern Alaska, British Columbia, Great Lakes, New England, and American tropics.

-American Kestrels regularly eat a large variety of items including Insects, song birds, reptiles, amphibians, and small mammals.
+American Kestrels regularly eat a large variety of things including Insects, song birds, reptiles, amphibians, and small mammals.
 Commonly taken insects include grasshoppers, cicadas, beetles, dragonflies, butterflies and moths.
 Spiders and scorpions are eaten as well.
-Commonly hunted mammals include mice, shrews, snakes, frogs and bats.
+Commonly hunted mammals include mice, shrews, and bats.
 This species rarely feeds on carrion except for prey that it has previously killed and cached.

 A female kestrel will lay somewhere between 3-7 white, creamy, pink or pale buff dotted brown eggs (35X29mm), which will be incubated for 29-30 days.
 While males may occasionally take over incubation duties, it is the female that does most of the sitting.
 The male will feed the female during and shortly after incubation.
 The young will stay with adults after fledging.